ubclaunchpad/LP-website/handbook/README.md

   Lead-specific content, such as meeting notes.
 Note that this repo is only visible to Tech Leads.
 * [**Exec**](https://github.com/ubclaunchpad/exec): Repo containing details about managing Launch Pad, such as our accounts.

+Note that links to most of these repositories are available through the handy "Quick Links" dropdown in this website's navbar!